mmccall/eMcellent-toolkit/README.md

 [![Build Status](https://travis-ci.org/mmccall/eMcellent-toolkit.svg?branch=master)](https://travis-ci.org/mmccall/eMcellent-toolkit) [![Coverage Status](https://coveralls.io/repos/mmccall/eMcellent-toolkit/badge.svg)](https://coveralls.io/r/mmccall/eMcellent-toolkit)

-A most excellent toolkit for use with eMcellent-parse M/MUMPS parsing library; eMcellent-toolkit takes JSON representations of M/MUMPS code and performs manipulation and/or markup of the data.
+A most excellent toolkit for use with eMcellent M/MUMPS parsing library; eMcellent-toolkit builds on the library to provide HTML rendering and syntatic markup services.

 ### Getting Started

-The code is built to be run in either Node.js or the browser; it uses native Javascript parsing and has no intrinsic dependencies outside of those used during builds.
+The code is built to be run in either Node.js or the browser.

 To use in Node.js, the package is available via `npm`.
 To use locally, you will only need to install dependencies using `npm install`.
 To test, the default `grunt` task will execute all test cases.